 Click here for more information on the SAS air sampler, which operates in full compliance with USP 797.

-From Bioscience World, Summer 2009
+From Bioscience World

 IN THE REVISED Chapter of USP 797 Pharmaceutical Compounding – Sterile Preparations, the requirement of the frequency of environmental monitoring has been greatly reduced.